adalpari/adalpari.github.io/_posts/2018-10-18-android-testing-how-to-test.md

 ```

 - _@Before setUp()_: this method is automatically __run before every test__.
 So, you can add here every common initialisation code you need: initialise variables, create objects and so on.
-- _@After tearDown()_: this the opposite to the previous one.
+- _@After tearDown()_: this is the opposite to the previous one.
 It's automatically __run after every test__.
 So, you can add here every common code related to finish test cycle: reset states, remove items and so on.
 - _@Test testName_: this is the test itself.
-You can create as much test as you need.
+You can create as much tests as you need.
 So, try to create one test per each atomic tasks.
 This way we will keep all tests as simple as possible.
 Try yo use a name which says what the test does or what it tests.
 Don't be shy about long names, it's a good way to quickly understand the test.
 There are multiple test names conventions.
-Personally I use something similar to `should[do/return/throw]Whatever[When/On]SomethingHappens()`. _E.g. `shouldReturnTrueWhenIntroduceRightUserLogin();`.
+Personally I use something similar to:

+`should[do/return/throw]Whatever[When/On]SomethingHappens()`.

+_E.g. `shouldReturnTrueWhenIntroduceRightUserLogin();`.
 We will see how a test is structured on the next point.

 If I run the tests, this is the output I should get if everything is OK.
 All green.

 ![tests outout green](/assets/images/example-test-passing.png)

-However, if some test fails, I will see the red state of the failing test, what's happening (_It expected to get 1, but it got 2_) and the stack-trace is there was any crash. _(Notice that here the error is simulated, so don't pay attention to the actual reason)_
+However, if some test fails, I will see the red state of the failing test, what's happening (_It expected to get 1, but it got 2_) and the stack-trace if there was any crash. _(Notice that here the error is simulated, so don't pay attention to the actual reason)_

 ![tests output red](/assets/images/example-test-failing.png)

 ## Given-When-Then

-Well, let's talk about how every single test is organised inside.
+Well, let's talk about how every single test is organised inside it.
 In order to keep a generic and organised structure, and again according to [_Robert C. Martin_](../Clean-Code/), we can use a three block structure.
-This will help us, in addition to descriptive title, to easily understand all the test from a project.
-Because all test will work in the same way.
+This will help us, in addition to descriptive title, to easily understand all tests from a project.
+Because all tests will work in the same way.

 ```java
 @Test